Online chat: History

+The first chat system was used by the U.S. government in 1971.
+It was developed by Murray Turoff, a young PhD graduate from Berkeley, and its first use was during President Nixon's wage-price freeze under Project Delphi.
+The system was called EMISARI and would allow 10 regional offices to link together in a real-time online chat known as the party line.
+It was in use up until 1986.

-The first online chat system was called Talkomatic, created by Doug Brown and David R. Woolley in 1973 on the PLATO System at the University of Illinois.
+The first public online chat system was called Talkomatic, created by Doug Brown and David R. Woolley in 1973 on the PLATO System at the University of Illinois.
 It offered several channels, each of which could accommodate up to five people, with messages appearing on all users' screens character-by-character as they were typed.
 Talkomatic was popular among PLATO users into the mid-1980s.
 In 2014, Brown and Woolley released a web-based version of Talkomatic.

 The first online system to use the actual command "chat" was created for The Source in 1979 by Tom Walker and Fritz Thane of Dialcom, Inc.

+The first dedicated online chat service that was widely available to the public was the CompuServe CB Simulator in 1980, created by CompuServe executive Alexander "Sandy" Trevor in Columbus, Ohio.
+Chat rooms gained mainstream popularity with AOL.

 Other chat platforms flourished during the 1980s.
 Among the earliest with a GUI was BroadCast, a Macintosh extension that became especially popular on university campuses in America and Germany.